 Types of traders

-There are numerous types of traders, each defined by a unique strategy, timeframe, and analytical approach.
+There are numerous types of traders, each defined by a unique strategy, timeframe, and analytical approach within the Forex market.
 These types include fundamental, technical, swing, and day traders.

 1. Fundamental trader